3 Herbs To Relieve Anxiety

 When anxiety starts to rise in your body, it can feel like the world is closing in on you.
 Your breath comes in short gulps, your pulse speeds up, and your mind starts to race.

-The good news is that there are lots of wonderful herbs that are strongly effective against anxiety, and they don’t share the same risk of addiction and dependence that come with pharmaceutical anti-anxiety medications like benzodiazepines.
+The good news is that there are lots of wonderful herbs that are effective against anxiety.
 Like all medicinals, these herbs aren’t right for everyone, but they can be tremendously helpful when they’re used at the correct dose and are correctly matched to your needs.
+Knowing your source is important too, since herbal remedies aren't controlled.

 Avoid taking any of these herbs (unless otherwise directed by a qualified practitioner) if you’re taking prescription medication for sleep, anxiety, or depression, or if you’re taking blood thinners like Coumadin or Warfarin.